-Although we have a significant in-force book of universal life policies, we suspended new sales of universal life during the third quarter of 2019.
-In 2019 we launched an indexed universal life product.
+Although we have a significant in-force book of universal life policies, in September 2019, we suspended new sales of universal life products.
 Universal life products provide a death benefit in return for payment of specified annual policy charges that are generally related to specific costs, which may change over time.
 To the extent that the policyholder chooses to pay more than the charges required in any given year to keep the policy in-force, the excess premium will be added to the cash value of the policy and credited with a stated interest rate.
 This structure gives policyholders flexibility in the amount and timing of premium payments, subject to tax guidelines.
 Consequently, universal life policies can be used in a variety of different ways.
-Our universal life policies may feature limited surrender charges and low initial compensation related to policy expenses, compared to our competitors.
-We market our current indexed universal life product as hybrid indexed universal life with long-term care.
-Our product includes long-term care riders intended to provide protection should a policyholder have a long-term care event.
+Our universal life policies may feature limited surrender charges and relatively low initial compensation related to policy expenses, compared to our competitors.

+In February 2019, we launched an indexed universal life product, which we market as hybrid indexed universal life with long-term care riders intended to provide protection should a policyholder have a need for long-term care in the future.
 The product allows policyholders to pay for qualified long-term care expenses by accelerating a significant portion of the face amount of the policy over a period of time.
 After that period of time, the policyholder may continue to receive benefits up to their maximum monthly amount for up to four additional years.